- As low as $202/Night

 - Apartment

-Recently refreshed studio with queen sized bed and couch bed.
+Recently remodeled studio with queen sized bed and couch bed.
 A 40 inch Tv and new full kitchen.
 Located in lodge 1 on the third floor.
 Building has outdoor pool and restaurant.
 7 min. walk to the beach.
 Across from the building is a indoor pool and hot tub.
 I also have a locker at the beach with chairs and umbrella you can use.

 About the Area